johndoe31415/dnssync_nc/README.md

 optional arguments:
-  -h, --help            show this help message and exit -c filename, --credentials filename
+  -h, --help            show this help message and exit --hard-reset-all      Delete all existing DNS entries and re-add them one by
+                        one instead of only deleting those entries which are unnecessary.
+  -d domainname, --domain-name domainname
+                        Only affect these domain(s).
+Can be given multiple times.
+By default, all domains are affected.
+  -c filename, --credentials filename
                         Specifies credential file to use.
 Defaults to credentials.json.